strblr/pegase/README.md

 **The `peg` tag accepts any valid Pegase expression and always returns a `Parser` instance.**

 Pegase parsers follow the *combinator* paradigm: simple parsers are combined to form more complex parsers.
 You can read more about it in the [API > `Parser`](#parser) section.
-In the following table are the different expressions you can use as building blocks (in the following examples, `a` and `b` represent any parsing expression of higher precedence).
-Please note that *every expression* in this table and *every arbitrary composition* of them are `Parser` instances in and of themselves.
+In the following table are the different expressions you can use as building blocks (`a` and `b` representing any parsing expression of higher precedence):

 <table>
   <thead>